Dog Urinalysis and Fecal Exam

 Urinalysis is a crucial lab test that we can run right here in-clinic.
 We can rule out urinary tract diseases, such as bladder infections and stones.
 It is also helpful when assessing kidney function and diagnosing diabetes.
 Fecal testing checks for intestinal parasites, and other organisms which can be harmful to your dog, and also transferred to you.

-If my dog’s urine test reveals a urinary tract infection, what can I do?
+If my dog’s urine test reveals a urinary tract infection, what happens now?

 When an infection is present we recommend antibiotic therapy.
-Ensuring that you give the medications according to directions, monitor any changes (have accidents stopped?
-Smell gone?) and recheck the urine before antibiotics ending.
+Ensuring that you give the medications according to directions, monitor any changes and improvement of symptoms and to have a recheck urinalysis BEFORE finishing the antibiotics.